 Where appropriate and in accordance with regulatory or legal requirements, we may also collect information related to your immigration status, sources of funds or details of any misconduct our clients may need to know about.
 We also collect your bank details to process payment of fees for other services which you contract from Strettons.
 We may use your email address and property requirement to send you relevant properties throughout your search, but you are free to opt-out and close your property search at any time or ask to be removed from our database.

 If you are a buyer or a landlord, we need to collect and use information about you, or individuals at your organisation, in the course of providing you services such as:

 (2) providing you with support in letting or selling your property (or assisting another organisation to do so)

 (3) providing you with insurance services (or assisting another organisation to do so)

 We will only collect what is necessary to carry out a service and for regulatory or legal requirements.
 We also ask for your bank details to process any fees payable or for payments for other services that you have instructed Strettons to provide.

 We need a limited amount of information from our Suppliers to ensure that we can facilitate services or property transactions.
 To do this, we will ask for company email addresses and phone numbers of relevant individuals at your organisation so that we can communicate with you/them.
 We also need other information such as your bank details so that we can pay for the services you provide if this is part of the contractual arrangements between us.

 HOW DO WE COLLECT YOUR PERSONAL DATA?

-Personal data might be given to us through a number of ways including via:
+Personal data might be given to us in several ways including via:

 - Entering your details on the website to subscribe to our mailing list